zeekaran/PlexMetaManagerForMonogatari/README.md

 [Kometa discord server for support](https://kometa.wiki/en/latest/discord/)

-Will be updating with new assets for the currently airing 'Monogatari Series: Off & Monster Season' eventually.
+I have added some art, and info on the most recently aired 'Monogatari Series: Off & Monster Season.'
+I'm hoping that MAL users add individual episode synopses eventually, and if they come about I will add them as well.